How Social Security Survivor Benefits Work

 How to apply for Social Security survivor benefits

-Unfortunately, an online application currently doesn’t exist for survivor benefits: meaning you need to call the Social Security Administration at 800-722-1213 to schedule an appointment.
-Be sure to ask which specific documents you must bring with you, as these often include your marriage certificate (or final divorce decree, if you’re applying as a surviving divorced spouse), a death certificate, your Social Security card, and your deceased spouse’s Social Security number.
+An online application is unfortunately not yet available for survivor benefits, meaning you'll need to call the Social Security Administration at 800-722-1213 to schedule an appointment.
+Be sure to ask which specific documents to bring along with you, typically your marriage certificate (or final divorce decree if you're applying as a surviving divorced spouse), the death certificate, your Social Security card, and your deceased spouse’s Social Security number.

 In sum: Social Security survivor benefits

-Social Security survivor benefits are sometimes an integral component of your financial plan.
-Unfortunately, the rules surrounding them aren’t the most straightforward: which is precisely why enlisting the help of a trusted financial advisor is often recommended in this respect.
-Read other Social Security-related articles here.
+While Social Security survivor benefits are sometimes an integral component of your financial plan, the rules surrounding them unfortunately aren’t the most straightforward—which is precisely why enlisting the help of a trusted financial advisor is often recommended.

 ———